dragoul77/AppleBuffs/README.md

 ==========

 Minecraft Forge Mod, which provides special apples.
-The mod is inspired by the tinkers' construct jeweled apple (tinkers is a great mod, you can find it  [[here|https://github.com/SlimeKnights/TinkersConstruct]]).
+The mod is inspired by the tinkers' construct jeweled apple (tinkers is a great mod, you can find it here: https://github.com/SlimeKnights/TinkersConstruct).

 # Compile from Source
 * Setup: Run [gradle] in the repository root: